 Developing a business application from the ground up involves a lot of work hours and complicated adaptations of business language into mathematical business rules, resulting in expensive, long and unproductive processes.
 In addition, business rules can, and often will change, making the adaptation of these rules a key aspect of a modern business application.
 We provide that by design.

-Thanks to our rich semantic modelling language, derived from the REA model, coupled with our no-code structure modeller, the path from business rules to a basic web application becomes much simpler and intuitive.
+Thanks to our rich semantic modeling language, derived from the REA model, coupled with our no-code structure modeler, the path from business rules to a basic web application becomes much simpler and more intuitive.
 Defining these elements correctly is fundamental for a solid and scalable application model.

 This is only the first step of our web application development experience, the next steps will be featured in future posts.
-We hope we’ve shed some light into why we’ve adopted this methodology and made clear the modelling advantages of using our low-code development platform.
+We hope we’ve shed some light on why we’ve adopted this methodology and made clear the modeling advantages of using our low-code development platform.

 If you want to try out some of our other features just send us an email and will provide you with a free, full featured, demo of our low-code platform.